APS For Oculus

 Mixed Reality Passthrough

-To enable mixed reality click on the Passthrough toggle located at the bottom of the VR menu.
+To enable mixed reality click on the Passthrough toggle located at the bottom of the VR menu:

 If you are using only a HMD and controllers then the next steps are not required!

-If you would like to include full body tracking using SteamVR Vive trackers then please continue reading.
+If you would like to include full body tracking using SteamVR Vive trackers then please read the next section:

 SteamVR Lighthouse